-A custom dashboard contains charts that you can change.
-For charts in a custom dashboard you can:
+A custom dashboard contains a set of charts that you can change.
+In a custom dashboard you can:

-- Display chart details. - Edit a chart and then save back to a new or existing custom dashboard. - Save a chart, make any modifications, and then save to a new or existing dashboard. - Remove a chart.
+- Display chart details. - Edit a chart and then save back to a new or existing custom dashboard. - Save a chart, make any modifications, and then save to a new or existing dashboard. - · Remove a chart.

-When you first display a page containing charts it has a custom dashboard containing the same charts as the default dashboard.
+When you first display a page containing charts it has a custom dashboard with the same charts as a default dashboard.